 I'm going to be trying something like this on my s3 so let me know if this interests you.

-RE: Designing 3d printed phone cases with integrated usb peripherals (wifi, bluetooth?) + LiPo battery - Added by Roger Morris over 1 year ago
+RE: Designing 3d printed phone cases with integrated usb peripherals (wifi, bluetooth?) + LiPo battery - Added by Roger Morris about 2 years ago

 Here are some photos of an initial design for the case.
 The modified usb otg cable would plug into the phone and be threaded through the upper compartment into the lower compartment to connect to all the circuitry.

-RE: Designing 3d printed phone cases with integrated usb peripherals (wifi, bluetooth?) + LiPo battery - Added by Finn Ryan over 1 year ago
+RE: Designing 3d printed phone cases with integrated usb peripherals (wifi, bluetooth?) + LiPo battery - Added by Finn Ryan about 2 years ago

 This is definitely something I'd be interested in.
 I currently use an S2, and a while ago I had an idea like this to put the nano wifi dongle internals inside a modified phone case.
 I couldn't come up with a solution with my limited experience; I was also trying to figure out a way of including hardware switches for microphones and camera.